 See this Jupyter Notebook slideshow here: RStudio Connect Demo Server

 It looks all you've done here is use

 rsconnect to deploy some static content.
-Do I need RStudio Server Pro 1.2.5 with the Jupyter Notebooks integration to do that?
+Do I need RStudio Workbench 1.2.5 with the Jupyter Notebooks integration to do that?

 Answer: Not at all.
 This post simply shows a workflow in which you do have this toolchain, and how nifty it is to develop with both Jupyter and RStudio in the same space.